Lim Yo-hwan: Coaching (2012–2013)

 In April 2012, it was reported that Lim would be taking a break from professional play in order to undergo physical therapy.
 He had been experiencing shoulder pain for over a year, which limited his ability to play more than five games a day.
 In addition, he mentioned dealing with multiple injuries, including spinal pain, inflammation, and pain in his wrists, waist, neck, and other areas.
 Starting from May 1, 2012, Lim's shoulder injury prevented him from participating in competitive matches.
 As a result, he forfeited his GSL matches and withdrew from competition.

 On August 16, 2012, SK Telecom T1 announced that Lim had joined the team as a coach, signing a one-year contract.
 After serving as a coach for eight months, Lim was promoted to the position of head coach on April 3, 2013.
 However, Lim made the decision to retire from professional esports entirely on September 26, 2013, citing health complications.

 Player profile

-During this early time in his career he innovated heavily, creating many new strategies that saw much use afterward, most notably making much more effective use of the Terran Dropship unit than had previously been achieved.
+During the early time in his career he innovated heavily, creating many new strategies that saw much use afterward, most notably making much more effective use of the Terran Dropship unit than had previously been achieved.
 He also gained a reputation for being able to turn around matches against the odds and having excellent micromanagement (unit control) skills.
 He would often continue the game despite heavy disadvantages yet still pull out a victory.
 In contrast, some commentators consider poor macromanagement (economy/unit production) skills his weakness, in comparison to other top-level professional StarCraft players.

-BoxeR is most renowned for his creativity; often building proxy barracks.
-In many games, he has gone for quick attacks ("rushes") or special ops units ("ghosts") which make the games extremely entertaining.
-He is very well respected in StarCraft both in Korea and abroad.